-We kicked off this week in style, with an overnight stay at one of The Rutland Hotel’s 5-star luxury apartments.
-Located slap, bang in the middle of Edinburgh’s West End, they make the perfect base for a break in Scotland’s magical capital city.
+We kicked off this week in style, with an overnight stay at The Rutland Hotel Luxury Apartments.
+Located slap, bang in the middle of Edinburgh’s popular West End, these 5 star apartments make the perfect base for a break in Scotland’s magical capital city.
 They also happen to be dog friendly – yay.

 With the sun shining and keen to make the most of our mini-break, we decided to begin our Edinburgh adventure with a spot of lunch.

 A decadent lunch for a Monday

 There are no shortage of good, dog-friendly places to eat in Edinburgh.
 We chose the Innis & Gunn Beer Kitchen, a short walk from our West End base at The Rutland Hotel luxury Apartments.

 It felt delightfully decadent enjoying an alcoholic tipple with lunch on a Monday afternoon, while my fellow office workers were only beginning their working week.
 I’d grafted for a handful of hours, before activating my out of office note and fleeing!
 I smugly sipped my chilled wine spritzer, knowing my colleagues were still hard at work a short distance away.

 The Wee White Dug lurked under our table like the proverbial troll under a bridge.
 He’s never off duty when it comes to scrounging for scraps.
 He scored a taste of my cola braised ham hock, and wolfed it down so fast he’d have been hard pushed to tell if it had been braised in cola or irn-bru!